Brain tumor: Prognosis

-Glioblastoma multiforme
+Glioblastoma

-Glioblastoma multiforme (GBM) is the most aggressive (grade IV) and most common form of a malignant brain tumor.
-Even when aggressive multimodality therapy consisting of radiotherapy, chemotherapy, and surgical excision is used, median survival is only 12–17 months.
-Standard therapy for glioblastoma multiforme consists of maximal surgical resection of the tumor, followed by radiotherapy between two and four weeks after the surgical procedure to remove the cancer, then by chemotherapy, such as temozolomide.
+Glioblastoma is the most aggressive (grade 4) and most common form of a malignant primary brain tumor.
+Even when aggressive multimodality therapy consisting of radiotherapy, chemotherapy, and surgical excision is used, median survival is only 15–18 months.
+Standard therapy for glioblastoma consists of maximal surgical resection of the tumor, followed by radiotherapy between two and four weeks after the surgical procedure to remove the cancer, then by chemotherapy, such as temozolomide.
 Most patients with glioblastoma take a corticosteroid, typically dexamethasone, during their illness to relieve symptoms.
 Experimental treatments include targeted therapy, gamma knife radiosurgery, boron neutron capture therapy, gene therapy, and chemowafer implants.

 Oligodendrogliomas

 Oligodendrogliomas are incurable but slowly progressive malignant brain tumors.
 They can be treated with surgical resection, chemotherapy, radiotherapy or a combination.
 For some suspected low-grade (grade II) tumors, only a course of watchful waiting and symptomatic therapy is opted for.
-These tumors show a high frequency of co-deletions of the p and q arms of chromosome 1 and chromosome 19 respectively (1p19q co-deletion) and have been found to be especially chemosensitive with one report claiming them to be one of the most chemosensitive tumors.
+These tumors show co-deletions of the p and q arms of chromosome 1 and chromosome 19 respectively (1p19q co-deletion) and have been found to be especially chemosensitive with one report claiming them to be one of the most chemosensitive tumors.
 A median survival of up to 16.7 years has been reported for grade II oligodendrogliomas.